-MIAMI — In an Aug.
-21 verdict, a Florida jury rejected allegations that cigarettes manufactured and marketed by R.J.
-Reynolds Tobacco Co. are responsible for the laryngeal cancer of a 25-year, two-pack-a-day smoker (Barbara Morales v.
+ORLANDO, Fla. — In a verdict rendered Nov.
+15, a Florida jury sided with R.J.
+Reynolds Tobacco Co. on allegations that the cigarette maker bears legal responsibility for the lung cancer death of a Florida man (Stephanie Hochreiter v.
 R.J.
-Reynolds Tobacco Co., No. 2007-016277-CA-01, Fla.
-Cir., 11th Jud.
-Cir., Dade Co.).
+Reynolds Tobacco Co., No. 2015CA003926, 9th Jud.
+Cir., Orange Co.).
 VIDEO FROM THE TRIAL IS AVAILABLE.

 LAKELAND, Fla. — In a Nov.
 14 ruling, a divided Second District Florida Court of Appeal found that a trial court’s dismissal of a tobacco plaintiff’s case for lack of prosecution must be reversed and remanded for further proceedings because the dismissal was not preceded by an evidentiary hearing to address disputed issues of fact (Estella Purdue v.
 R.J.
 Reynolds Tobacco Co., No. 2D18-0333, Fla.
 App., 2nd Dist., 2018 Fla.
 App.
 LEXIS 16261).

 WEST PALM BEACH, Fla. — In an Oct.
 7 opinion, the Fourth District Florida Court of Appeal affirmed a $20 million award of compensatory and punitive damages on behalf of the daughter of a smoker, in accordance with a mandate by the Florida Supreme Court (Gwendolyn E. Odom v.
 R.J.
 Reynolds Tobacco Co., No. 4D14-3867, Fla.
 App., 4th Dist., 2018 Fla.
 App.
 LEXIS 15921).